 - Your purchases are more secure because the chip contains encrypted information that makes it extremely difficult for the card be copied or counterfeited.

-- The number of U.S. merchants using chip technology is still small, but more merchants will go to the new technology in the future.
+- The number of U.S. merchants using chip technology is still relatively small, but growing.
+More merchants will go to the new technology in the future.

 For more information on Chip Technology and Security, see Chip Technology FAQs.